Nationals vs. Dodgers Player Props Betting Odds

 Thomas Stats

-- Thomas has 58 hits with 10 doubles, a triple, eight home runs, 15 walks and 26 RBI.
-He's also stolen four bases.
+- Thomas has 10 doubles, a triple, eight home runs, 15 walks and 26 RBI (59 total hits).
+He has stolen four bases.

 Thomas Recent Games